Special educational support

 • Digital teaching materials

-• Support hours with dyslexia consultant
+• Study support sessions with a dyslexia consultant

 What are support hours?